bmen25124/SillyTavern-Magic-Translation/readme.md

-# SillyTavern LLM Translator
+# SillyTavern Magic Translation

 ## Overview

-The SillyTavern LLM Translator is a SillyTavern extension that provides real-time translation of chat messages using configured Language Model APIs.
+A [SillyTavern](https://docs.sillytavern.app/) extension that provides real-time translation of chat messages using configured Language Model APIs.
 You can configure the translation target language, the prompt used for translation, and which messages should be automatically translated.

 ## Key Features